sdc-china/IDA-doc/_posts/2018-02-03-tutorial-set-up-checkstyle.md

 # Task 3: Set up Checkstyle
 ***
-IDA enables developers to perform static analysis on the BPM application, which enforces design convention and processes development standard.
-There are 80+ checkstyle rules are defined based on BPM development best practices and anti-patterns.
+IDA enables developers to perform static analysis on the Workflow project, which enforces design convention and processes development standard.
+There are 80+ checkstyle rules are defined based on Workflow development best practices and anti-patterns.
 The rules have been implemented with POJO engine.
 Refer to [Customize Checkstyle rules](../checkstyle/checkstyle-customize-checkstyle-rules.html) about rules custmization.

 ### About this task